Premier League players' 'backs against wall' over coronavirus, says Rose - France 24

 Wolves captain Conor Coady said it was time for players to help out.

+Wilder said any decisions made should be taken in a united way.

+He added: "It is important we get it right and don't go individual.
+It is a little bit disappointing now when you see clubs making individual statements and going their own way."

-On Saturday, Burnley said they would face a shortfall of up to £50 million if the Premier League season could not be completed.
+Burnley said they would face a shortfall of up to £50 million if the Premier League season could not be completed due to the COVID-19 pandemic.

 "It's now not just about Burnley or any other individual club any more, it's about the whole football ecosystem from the Premier League downwards and all the other businesses and communities that feed from that ecosystem."